SylvainRoy/photographer/README.md

 ## Todo

+ - the solver doesn't work anymore for statueofliberty.
+The initial position lead to a wrong local optimum.
  - the solver should provide a JSON api
  - the solver should provider a web UI
  - the whole thing should run in a docker